dvrkn/yabe/README.md

-# YABE (YAml Base Extractor) - GitOps Organizer
+# YABE (YAml Base Extractor) - Multi-layer YAML organizer

-YABE (YAML Base Extractor) is a command-line tool for merging, sorting, and computing differences between multiple YAML files.
-It also provides quorum-based logic to determine a common base YAML among multiple files.
+The idea comes from the need to manage multiple YAML files in a GitOps environment.
+The tool helps to compute the common base configuration among multiple YAML files and generate differences for each file, reducing the duplication of configuration values.
+It also provides the ability to sort YAML content based on user-defined configuration.

 ## Features